matthuynh/survival-games/README.md

 ### Pushing updates to production (after initial setup)
 - Whenever new changes are made to be made live, we will need to re-deploy the app
+    - Prepare front-end for deployment:
+        - if any changes were made to the `client` folder, rebuild it: `npm run build`
-- We do this by pushing to Heroku's remote Git repostory
+    - Push to Heroku's remote Git repostory
-    - We only need to push the server directory
-    - ~~From project root, `git subtree push --prefix server heroku master`~~
+        - Make your changes and then commit them `git commit`
         - From project root, `git push heroku master`